Psalm 6 – A Psalm of David Commentary by Dennis Edwards

 understanding, Philippians 4:6-7.
 The Lord says, “Call upon Me, and I will

 answer you,” Jeremiah 33:3a.
-In the psalms we find, “He shall call upon Me, and
+In the Psalms we find, “He shall call upon Me, and

 I will answer him: I will be with him in trouble: I will deliver him,” Psalm